LL-GNN: Low Latency Graph Neural Networks on FPGAs for High Energy Physics: Implementation and co-design framework

 \subsection{System Overview}

 The Compact Muon Solenoid (CMS) serves as one of the particle detectors at CERN LHC.
-The CMS Experiment, which is related the triggering and collisions at this particle detector, utilizes two levels of real-time triggering.
+The CMS Experiment, which is related to the triggering and collisions at this particle detector, utilizes two levels of real-time triggering.
 The data acquisition system, including the L1T, is shown in \figref{fig:fpga}~(a).
 The L1T is responsible for making fast, real-time decisions about which events from the LHC should be kept for further examination.
 It works at an input rate of 40 MHz, matching the rate of proton-proton collisions at the LHC, resulting in a data rate of hundreds of terabytes per second.
 Given the limitations in readout bandwidth and storage capacity, it is not feasible to store all the data produced.

-The aim of the L1T, therefore, is to decrease the data rate by an average of 400 times, from 40 MHz to approximately 100 KHz, a rate that can be efficiently transferred to the data storage for later analysis in detail at the LHC.
-A subset of the data from the detector is directed to the L1T for processing.
-If an accept decision is made, the remaining data are then read out for further processing; otherwise, the data will be dropped.
-The L1T has a total latency budget of 12.5$\mu$s in the HL-LHC~\cite{CERN2020L1T}.
-It consists of numerous FPGA-based subsystems that are designed without a CPU or PCIe in the data path to meet ultra-low latency requirements.
-Furthermore, no external memory is included in the data path.
-One of the candidate algorithms for the HL-LHC is the particle identification algorithm which has a latency constraint of 1$\mu$s.
-The particle identification design accepts streamed data which arrive via multiple parallel optical fibres, each running at 25 Gbps, as shown in~\figref{fig:fpga}~(b).
-Since the link latency is~$\sim$100 ns, there are no concerns about the latency of incoming data.
+The aim of the L1T, therefore, is to decrease the data rate by an average of 400 times, from 40 MHz to approximately 100 KHz, a rate that can be efficiently transferred to the data storage for later analysis in detail.
+In order to provide the required scientific performance, the HL-LHC L1T system relies on the delivery of highest precision inputs representing the largest bandwidth ever handled at Level-1 (63 Terabits per second of information)~\cite{CERN2020L1T}.
+The significant enhancement of the L1T in the upgraded HL-LHC compared to the previous LHC is the implementation of the Particle Flow unit that aggregates the regionally processed information from various sub-detectors, including Calorimetry, Muon and Tracking, and facilitates sophisticated algorithms, such as GNN-based JEDI-net, to make a more accurate decision for L1T.
+If an accept decision is made, the data are then read out for further processing; otherwise, the data will be dropped.